bakpakin/mendoza/README.md

 First, make sure you have Janet installed.
 See
 [the Janet docs](https://janet-lang.org/introduction.html) for more information on this.
 Use the latest version from git, please.
-Once you have installed all of the requirements, clone this repository.

 ### Global Installation

-Run `[sudo] jpm install` script to install janet on to your machine.
+Run `[sudo] jpm install https://github.com/bakpakin/mendoza.git` script to install on to your machine.
 The `mdz` executable will now be on your path, so you can run commands such as `mdz build` to generate your site in any directory.

 ### From within this repository

-You can also clone this repository and modify it directly to generate your site.
-This makes it much easier to hack on the source itself and extend the language.
-This also works on all platforms that Mendoza supports.
+If you want to develop mendoza itself, you need to clone this repository and then run `[sudo] jpm deps` to install circlet, which mendoza uses to serve files statically.
+In this case, use the `./mdz` script to run mendoza.

 ## License